ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 Which of the following is true regarding x̄, the average number of hours that the 150 sampled students exercise per week?
 - It is an unbiased estimate for $µ$.
-- It is not an unbiased estimate for $µ$and probably underestimates$µ$.
+- It is not an unbiased estimate for $µ$ and probably underestimates $µ$.
-- It is not an unbiased estimate for $µ$and probably overestimates$µ$.
+- It is not an unbiased estimate for $µ$ and probably overestimates $µ$.

 <details>
 <summary><b>💡 Show Answer</b></summary>